ragingbal/streamzero-docs/Overview/ferris_fx/DeveloperGuide/Install_Database_Drivers.md

 title: "Database Integration"
 linkTitle: "Database Integration"
 description: >-
-    How to integrate a Database with the Ferris Platform.
+    How to integrate a Database with the {{< param replacables.brand_name  >}} Platform.
 ---

 ## Install Database Drivers

-Ferris DX requires a Python DB-API database driver and a SQLAlchemy dialect to be installed for each datastore you want to connect to within the executor image.
+{{< param replacables.brand_name  >}} DX requires a Python DB-API database driver and a SQLAlchemy dialect to be installed for each datastore you want to connect to within the executor image.

 ## Configuring Database Connections

-Ferris DX can manage preset connection configurations.
+{{< param replacables.brand_name  >}} DX can manage preset connection configurations.
 This enables a platform wide set up for both confidential as well as general access databases.

-Ferris uses the SQL Alchemy Engine along with the URL template based approach to connection management.
+{{< param replacables.brand_name  >}} uses the SQL Alchemy Engine along with the URL template based approach to connection management.
 The connection configurations are maintained as secrets within the platform and are therefore not publicly accessible i.e. access is provided for administrators only.